IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 different chain, and then the LocalStateQuery attempted to read the on-disk data, it would not necessarily read values from disk that correspond to the in-memory ledger state it is holding, since that ledger state is no longer at the end of the ChainDB's selected chain.
+The new wrinkle is that an acquired in-memory ledger state now has the potential of going stale, ie _expiry_.

-There are multiple ways to resolve the risk of incoherence due to the acquired in-memory ledger state now having the potential of expiry.
-We have come up with two that effectively preserve the persistent nature of the complete ledger state prior to UTxO HD -- this effective persistence is attractive because it means these Consensus components do not need a new code path to handle the expiry case.
+There are multiple ways to mitigate this new potential for expiry.
+We have come up with two; both effectively re-establish the persistent nature of the complete ledger state prior to UTxO HD, which we're like to preserve despite UTxO HD because it means these Consensus components do not need a new code path to handle the expiry case.
 The first way is to enrich the interface to the on-disk UTxO set to allow querying its former states.
 We'll discuss this functionality below in the Node start-up section, and in fact there we consider it essential.
 However, even though we ultimately need it, we're unsure if its specific realization will be suitable for this problem of effective ledger state persistence.
 So we instead turn to our second idea.

 Every Consensus component that acquires a ledger state only needs to use it very briefly.
-Because of persistence, they _could_ hold it forever -- and therefore have never needed to even consider the risk of expiry, let alone include code to handle it -- but none actually even needs to hold it for appreciable durations.
+Because of persistence, they _could_ hold it forever -- and therefore have never needed to even consider the risk of expiry, let alone include code to handle it -- but none actually needs to hold it for any appreciable duration.
 We therefore can simply add a lock that prevents the ChainDB from altering the on-disk data while some component is interacting with that data.

 ***Design Decision*** The ChainDB will maintain a lock.
 Other Consensus